SFDO-Tooling/CumulusCI/docs/README.md

 ## Feature Branch Process

+* [Cumulus_feature](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_feature.md): Runs a full build against an org dedicated to test feature branches.
+* [Cumulus_dev_to_feature](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_dev_to_feature.md): Pushes all changes from the `dev` branch to all feature branches.
+If a merge conflict is encountered, it creates a Pull Request in GitHub to merge dev into the feature branch.
+Once the developer manually resolves the merge conflict, the Pull Request is closed automatically.
+* [Cumulus_check_dependent_versions](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_check_dependent_versions.md): Checks to make sure the `scripts/set_dependent_versions.py` script was run after changing the `scripts/cumulus.cfg` file.

 All development work for Cumulus is done in feature branches with a naming convention of `feature/123-description-of-feature' where 123 is the GitHub issue number associated with the branch and description-of-feature is a short description of what the branch contains.

 Whenever a new feature branch is pushed to the repository in GitHub or when a push is made against an existing feature branch, the [mrbelvedere](https://github.com/SalesforceFoundation/CumulusCI/blob/docs/mrbelvedere) Heroku app triggers the Cumulus_feature job to build the branch and report any build failures to the developer who last committed to the branch.
 It also marks build status of the commit via the [GitHub Commit Status API](https://github.com/blog/1227-commit-status-api) so any Pull Requests created from the feature branch are marked with their build status as shown in the two examples below: